Frequently asked questions

 - What preparatory medical measures are carried out?

 In the case of preparatory and organ-preserving medical measures for donors after brain death (DBD), artificial respiration is continued, medication is administered to maintain circulatory function and hormonal balance, and blood samples are taken for laboratory testing.
 At the same time, the functionality of individual organs is tested, using, for example, ultrasound or radiology procedures.
 Taking blood samples and running tests with regard to a possible organ donation only begins after brain death has been diagnosed and the consent to organ donation has been given.
+Read more about: «How is death determined?»

 - Can a person’s next of kin find out who received the organs?

 No. In order to protect both the family of the donor and the recipients from additional strain, organ donation is a completely anonymous process.
-However, recipients may thank a donor’s next of kin in an anonymous letter via Swisstransplant or the transplantation centres, or reveal their story in anonymous form on an online platform (german, french and italian).
+However, recipients may thank a donor’s next of kin in an anonymous thank-you letter via Swisstransplant or the transplantation centres, or reveal their story in anonymous form on the online platform «Habdank» (german, french and italian).
 These anonymous contact options are also made available to the donor’s family.

 - Which organs are most frequently donated?